Çeşmeli: History

 settlement was established 300 years ago by a certain Şahin Ali Bey at a location nearer to Mersin.
-The settlers later on moved to present site, using the name of their former settlement, Çeşmeli (meaning location with a fountain) The township was declared in 1969.
+The settlers moved to the present site later on, using the name of their former settlement, Çeşmeli (meaning location with a fountain).
+It was declared a township in 1969.

 Economy

 The major economic activity is agriculture. Çeşmeli along with the neighbouring Kargıpınarı is one of the most important citrus producers of Mersin Province and Mersin Province is the most important citrus producer of Turkey.
 In recent years floriculture has become another profitable activity.
 At the coastal strip of the town there are summer houses of city dwellers as well as foreigners and services to summer houses also seem promising.